TeamSemiSuperCV/semi-super/README.md

 ## Findings

-The project report and the final presentation slides can be found in the [docs](/docs) folder.
+Refer to the the project report and the final presentation slides in the [docs](/docs) folder for results discussion and findings.

 ### Stage 1 - Contrastive Accuracy